[133038 views]

 luvcview -f uyvy

-Pluggable devices (HAL)
+Pluggable devices

 Special keys

-The powerbook has a couple of special keys to control the LCD brightness, speaker volume, CD eject and keyboard backlight.
+The macbook has a couple of special keys to control the LCD brightness, speaker volume, CD eject and keyboard backlight.
 The pommed daemon handles them nicely: emerge pommed and modify /etc/pommed.conf to your liking.
 Then run gpomme -c to setup the optional GUI and add gpomme to your X login scripts.
 Make sure the kernel is compiled with INPUT_UINPUT.

 Remote control